 There are plenty of terrain play spots

-The Okuzoechi Ranran Course and Nagamine Ranran Course are detour courses with many small walls continuing on both sides.
+The Okusoechi Run Run Course and the Nagamine Run Run Course are detours, with many small walls running along both sides.

 "The detour course had many walls and points where I could side-hit, so I was able to enjoy free running by making good use of the terrain, jumping and hitting the ball.
 With walls, groomed areas, and powder, it's a slope that can be enjoyed by everyone, regardless of level or age.
 The charm of Maiko is that you can enjoy it in a different way every time, depending on whether you go first thing in the morning or during the day, the weather, and the course you choose."

-"Once I've skied to my satisfaction on the ungroomed snow and tree runs in the Okuzoeji area, I move on to the off-piste zone.
+"After skiing to my heart's content on the ungroomed and tree runs in the Okusoechi area, I head to the off-piste zone.

-Alternatively, I could skip the Okuzoeji area first thing in the morning and head straight to the off-piste zone in the Nagamine area.
-If it's Mentsuru, I'll ski right down the middle, then ski a few tracks on the open sections on either side of the run.
-This is a popular run because you can ski long runs of powder with just a short walk, but if you get there early you can have it all to yourself before the crowds gather.
-After
+Alternatively, instead of going to the Okusoechi area first thing in the morning, I head straight to the off-piste zone in the Nagamine area.
+If the surface is pristine, I'll make a big run down the middle, then ski a few untouched runs on the open sides of the course.
+This is a popular course because you can ski long runs of powder after just a short walk, but if you go early, you can have the powder all to yourself before the crowds arrive.

-that, I'll ski the tree run area in the Okuzoeji area, where there's still powder left.
-Once I'm done skiing in the powder, I'll ski the groomed runs in the Nagamine area, cool down, and then finish.
-If there's no powder, I'll ski corduroy runs first thing in the morning.
-Maiko has well-groomed snow, so I recommend any of it first thing in the morning!"
+After that, I ski the tree run area in the Okusoechi area where there's still powder.
+Once I've finished skiing the powder, I ski the groomed runs in the Nagamine area to cool down and call it a day.
+If there's no powder, I'll head straight to Corduroy first thing in the morning.
+Maiko has well-groomed snow, so I recommend going anywhere first thing in the morning!"

-"The groomed runs are very well maintained, so you can enjoy grooming all year round.
+"The groomed slopes are so beautifully maintained that you can enjoy grooming all year round.

-In the high season, you can aim for powder conditions in the ungroomed areas and tree run areas, and there are plenty of walls and terrain, so it's also great fun to visit in the spring when the snow is warm and soft.
-From the start of the season through the high season and spring, this is a ski resort where you can discover new fun at any time."
+During the peak season, you can aim for powder conditions in the ungroomed areas and tree run areas, and there are plenty of walls and terrains, so it's also very enjoyable to visit in the spring when it's warm and the snow is soft.
+No matter when you visit, from the start of the season through the peak season and into spring, you can discover new ways to have fun."

 Riders who skied this time